ZorkaA/AN-TWQ-1-Avenger/README.md

 # AN-TWQ-1-Avenger for Flightgear

-Downloadthe .zip, rename folder to `AN-TWQ-1-Avenger`
+Download the .zip, rename folder to `AN-TWQ-1-Avenger`

+Old version from 2011 or so that I recovered on the interwebs.
+Needs a lot of work.